Trumpet - D Major

 Long Tones in a different key

 Practicing long tones in a different key can help expand your listening capabilities as well as address intonation from a different perspective.
-This can also directly apply your long tones to the music you are performing.
+You can also directly apply your long tone work to the music you are performing.

 Goals: